What is Accounts Receivable Factoring?

 Where large companies can usually afford to wait it out, small and mid-size businesses can’t.
 This can have a serious affect on managements’ ability to pay the company bill or meet payroll.
 A cash flow shortfall can also affect the business’ ability to fulfill orders because the cash is tied up in unpaid invoices.

 Accounts Receivable Factoring, also known as invoice factoring, is a financial tool that allows businesses to capitalize on the power of their outstanding invoices.
 Factoring of accounts receivable is a valuable mechanism to turn your invoices into immediate cash, enabling you to fund your business operations.
 It is not very well known, but invoices from strong credit worthy commercial clients are excellent collateral, especially for factors.
 Most banks will not accept accounts receivable as collateral, but accounts receivable factoring companies are more than willing to provide you with financing based on them.
-In most cases, a factoring accounts receivable provider can provide funds when a commercial bank cannot.
+In most cases, a factoring accounts receivable provider can provide funds when a commercial bank loan cannot.

 Why use Account Receivable Factoring or Accounts Receivable Financing?